More than 25,000 people sprain their ankles every day, according to the American Orthopaedic Foot and Ankle Society.

 Elevation, gentle compression, and ice all help to control swelling.
 Mild pain relievers help with the pain, and crutches are often provided to prevent weight bearing.

-Healing of the ligaments usually takes about 6 weeks.
+Healing of the ligaments usually take about 6 weeks.
 The swelling may be present for several months.
 A physical therapist may be suggested to help you regain full function of your injured ankle.

 If conservative treatment does correct the ankle, surgery may be suggested to completely heal the ankle.
 Your podiatrist will be able to determine the correct treatment for your situation.